 De Bruycker's large-scaled paintings, at once brutal and elegant, speak about displacement.
 The displacement of the image is a metaphor for our own displacement.
 The artist's compositions have the appearance of palimpsests, where overlaid and richly-worked layers alternately recede or advance, and where no one text predominates.
 These "icons of transformation," as the artist called them, document the transformation of his heart, mind and whole heritage since his removal to the stark, high desert of Northern New Mexico.
 They also document DeBruycker's evolution as a mainstream modernist.

-De Bruycker's most recent painting has been characterized by a bold imprimatur (drawn from a very personal, even hermetic, iconography in turn derived from a treasured family collection of seventeenth-and eighteenth-century European paper watermarks) almost "branded" into the canvas with asphaltum.
-The meaning of these inscrutable symbols _ a rampant lion, a coronet - is long lost to many, perhaps even to him; indeed, the artist has said that he is "particularly interested in the shifts in psychological weight that occur when images are 'corrupted' ... one is left feeling puzzled and is asked to reinvent meaning as one is forced to do in life."
+De Bruycker's late work was drawn from a very personal iconography which was in turn derived from a treasured family collection of seventeenth-and-eighteenth-century European paper watermarks that were almost "branded" into the canvas with asphaltum.
+The meaning of these inscrutable symbols - a rampant lion, a coronet - was long lost to many, perhaps even to the artist; indeed, the artist said that he was "particularly interested in the shifts in psychological weight that occur when images are 'corrupted' ... one is left feeling puzzled and is asked to reinvent meaning as one is forced to do in life."